-Drinking alcohol may lead to inflammation and irritation in the stomach that results in bloating.
+Drinking alcohol may lead to inflammation and irritation in the stomach which results in bloating.
+It may last a few days but can last longer.
 Alcohol can also cause weight gain, giving the appearance of bloating.

 In this article, we describe how alcohol can cause a bloated appearance in the stomach.
 We also look into how long alcohol-related bloating lasts and how to get rid of it.

 Alcohol increases the risk of gastritis by raising acid levels in the stomach.
 At first, it may cause inflammation and stomach pain.
 Persistent high alcohol consumption, however, increases the risk of chronic gastritis, which involves stomach ulcers.